mongodb-js/devtools-shared/packages/bump-monorepo-packages/README.md

 The "bump packages" commit message can be overriden by setting the `LAST_BUMP_COMMIT_MESSAGE` env var.
 By default is: `chore(ci): bump packages`.

+Packages can be excluded from the automatic version bump by adding them to the `SKIP_BUMP_PACKAGES` env var.
+For example: `export SKIP_BUMP_PACKAGES="package1,package2"`.
+This can be used in case some of the packages are versioned manually.

 ## What it does

 The command performs the following steps: